svolochj/LVPilsetas/README.md

-# Getting Started

-Welcome to LAtvian towns project.
+# Welcome to Latvian towns project.

-Private project by sVO for covering all 76 citiers of Latvia.
+Private project by SVO for covering all 81 city of Latvia.

 It contains these folders and files, following our recommended project layout: